 Plants for Terrariums

 So other than ferns, what plants grow well in a terrarium?
 Nearly any houseplant will thrive in a terrarium environment, provided that it is hardy and small.
 In addition, slow-growing types are preferable.
-To add more interest to houseplant terrariums, choose a variety of plants (about three or four) having different heights, texture and color.
+To add more interest to houseplant terrariums, choose a variety of plants (about three or four) of different heights, texture and color.

 Here is a list of popular plants for terrariums: